 Businesses need graduates who are adaptable, with the skills and ability to put their knowledge into practice.
-To address this need, our BA (Hons) Business degree focuses on personal and professional development, which is essential in modern business where the environment is changing every day.
+That’s why our business degree focuses on your personal and professional development, which is essential in modern business.

 During the summer, students will complete a Learning through the Workplace module.
 There are no taught sessions attached to these modules; however, the students will be allocated a supervisor.

 Students will generally need to match their contact hours with independent study hours each week.